jupyterlab/extension-examples/advanced/server-extension/README.md

 In the previous sections, the acting code has been described.
-But there are other files with the sole purpose of packaging the full extension nicely to help its distribution through package manager like `pip`.
+But there are other files with the sole purpose of packaging the full extension nicely to help its distribution through package managers like `pip`.

 The `setup.py` file is the entry point to describe package metadata: